jekyll/jekyll/docs/_docs/continuous-integration/circleci.md

       - rsync -va --delete ./_site username@my-website:/var/html
 ```

-for CircleCI v2, a Docker-based system which new projects will follow, set the ROOTBUCKETNAME environment variable (an example of this is shown below).
+for CircleCI v2, a Docker-based system which new projects will follow, set the `S3_BUCKET_NAME` environment variable (an example of this is shown below).

 ```
 defaults: &defaults